 Part of the Consumer Goods Forum, The Global Food Safety Initiative (GFSI) is a member driven, parity-based industry network.
 GFSI provides thought leadership and guidance on food safety management systems necessary for safety along the supply chain.

-My business is already approved to a GFSI scheme, so what now?
+My business is already certified to a GFSI Program, so now what?

-If your business is already certified to one of the approved GFSI schemes, you will require HARPS to be added to your next audit.
-The HARPS audit has been designed to be bolted on to your GFSI scheme audit.
-The two audits are integrated and ideally should not be conducted separately.
-The HARPS audit will occur at the same time as each of the regular GFSI scheme audits.
+If your business has already achieved Certification to one of the GFSI approved Programs, your business will need to undergo a HARPS audit (In addition to the GFSI audit) in order to become HARPS Approved.
+HARPS has been designed to be “bolted-on” to your GFSI Program audit.
+The two audits are integrated and cannot be conducted separately unless approval is sought prior to the audit taking place.
+The HARPS audit shall occur at the same time as the GFSI Program audit on an ongoing basis.

 What to expect at the HARPS audit:

-The HARPS Technical Advisory Group (H-TAG) provide technical expertise and advice to the HARPS Stakeholder Working Group.
-The H-TAG is open to all industry members who have technical expertise and would like to volunteer to assist in the ongoing development of HARPS.
+The HARPS Technical Advisory Group (H-TAG) provides technical expertise to the HARPS Retailer Committee.
+The H-TAG is open to all industry members who have technical expertise and would like to volunteer to assist with the ongoing development of the HARPS Standard.
+For further information about the H-TAG refer to https://harpsonline.com.au/governance/

-If your business is not currently aligned to a Certification Body for auditing purposes, or if you would like to review if your current Certification Body is approved to audit HARPS refer to Scheme 2 – Appendix 2.
+If your business is not currently undergoing food safety audits, or if you would like further information on the Approved Certification Bodies for HARPS, refer to Scheme Rules Appendix 2.